jillkt13/jillkt13.github.io/sample_page.md

 # Contextualizing new content types

 Due to strategic business changes, JSTOR, traditionally a host of academic content like journal articles, was moving to a more diverse multi-content model, including video, audio, and images.
-Furthermore, this content would no longer come from academic publishers, but individual contributors with potentially laxer standards regarding content curation.
+Furthermore, this content would no longer come from trusted academic publishers, but individual contributors with potentially laxer standards regarding content curation.

 To meet one of our product OKRs, I conducted exploratory research to understand how our users might contextualize these changes.
 My goal was to identify complementary information that would be helpful to users when encountering these new types of content.

 **My challenge:** Identify complementary information that would signal the differences in new content to the JSTOR platform, while also maintaining the value of the site’s curation over decades and enriching the overall content offering for users

-**My Contribution:** project scope, survey design, study design, protocol development, moderation, data analysis, presentation

 ## Method and Approach